2023 Best Mechanic & Repair Technologies Schools in Texas

 Mechanic & Repair Technologies majors at Remington College - Fort Worth Campus take out an average of $12,965 in student loans while working on their egree.
 This translates to an average monthly loan payment of $52, based on a 10-year repayment plan.

 Tarrant County College District came in at #9 in this year’s edition of the Best Mechanic & Repair Technologies Schools in Texas ranking.
-Located in the large city of Fort Worth, Tarrant County College is a public school with a fairly large student population.
+Located in the large city of Fort Worth, Tarrant County College is a public school with a very large student population.

 Mechanic & Repair Technologies majors at Tarrant County College take out an average of $14,355 in student loans while working on their egree.